GoogleCloudPlatform/community/tutorials/cloud-iot-rtdp/index.md

     ![function_confirm](https://storage.googleapis.com/gcp-community/tutorials/cloud-iot-rtdp/create_cf.png)

-## Deploy a streaming application to Cloud Dataflow
+## Deploy a streaming application to Dataflow

-In this section, you deploy a Java-based streaming application that transforms data that is retrieved from Cloud Pub/Sub and loads it into a BigQuery table.
+In this section, you deploy a Java-based streaming application that transforms data that is retrieved from Pub/Sub and loads it into a BigQuery table.

 1. In Cloud Shell, build and submit a streaming job: